 Get your case started by calling us at (201) 574-7919 or filling out our online form today!

 Types of Warrants

-There are different kinds of warrants a judge could issue that will allow law enforcement to do different things related to an ongoing investigation.
+A judge could issue different kinds of warrants allowing law enforcement to do different things related to an ongoing investigation.
 The various warrants include the following.

-A search warrant is issued to police so they have the legal right to search and seize objects belonging to you or that are on your property.
-Search warrants will allow them both to look for and “seize” any evidence they find in a particular area.
-In order to get a search warrant, law enforcement needs to convince a judge there is probable cause to believe there is specific evidence located in a particular area that needs to be explored.
+A search warrant is issued to the police, so they have the legal right to search and seize objects belonging to you or that are on your property.
+Search warrants will allow them to look for and “seize” any evidence they find in a particular area.
+To get a search warrant, law enforcement must convince a judge there is probable cause to believe there is specific evidence in a particular area that needs to be explored.

 Bench warrants are issued from the judge’s seat.
-It is used to bring someone into court to have them address the issue, whether that is a criminal charge, unpaid traffic tickets, or other court proceedings.
+It is used to bring someone into court to address the issue, whether it is a criminal charge, unpaid traffic tickets, or other court proceedings.
 Judges have the authority to issue a bench warrant so police will arrest someone and bring him or her to court.

 When Are Warrants Not Needed?

 In some cases, law enforcement doesn’t need to wait for a warrant to take action.
 Most of these cases are administrative; for example, the police can search your things if you are arrested and brought to jail.
 Other situations are called exigent circumstances (or exigencies).
 These are situations where getting a warrant might endanger someone because the process will be too slow.
 For example, in the following circumstances, a warrant would not be needed:

 - Hot pursuit: an officer is pursuing a defendant who enters a home